 - Since 1 July 2020, employers can require employees to return part-time as a Flexible Furlough worker but must pay normal wages for days worked.
 The employer can continue to claim for 80% wages on days not worked up to the cap of £2,500 per month.

-- From 1 August 2020, employers will be required to pay employer NICs and pension contributions on furlough pay.
+- From 1 August 2020, employers were required to pay employer NICs and pension contributions on furlough pay.

-- From 1 September 2020, employers will be required to pay 10% of furlough pay and can apply to recover the remainder up to £2,187.50 per month.
+- From 1 September 2020, employers were required to pay 10% of furlough pay and can apply to recover the remainder up to £2,187.50 per month.

-- From 1 October 2020, employers will be required to pay 20% of furlough pay and can apply to recover the remainder up to £1,875 per month.
+- From 1 October 2020, employers were required to pay 20% of furlough pay and can apply to recover the remainder up to £1,875 per month.

-- From 1 November, employers will no longer be required to contribute to furlough pay, other than employer NICs and pension contributions, and can claim for 80% wages on days not worked up to the cap of £2,500 per month.
-The percentage may be reviewed for February and March.
+- From 1 November, employers were no longer required to contribute to furlough pay, other than employer NICs and pension contributions, and could claim for 80% wages on days not worked up to the cap of £2,500 per month.

 Who decides whether someone is furloughed / flexible furloughed?